m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial](https://javascript.info/property-descriptors)

-Property desciptor (an object containing the property value and its all flags) can be get using `Object.getOwnPropertyDescriptor()` while all descriptors can be get using `Object.getOwnPropertyDescriptors`
+Property descriptor (an object containing the property value and its all flags) can be obtained using `Object.getOwnPropertyDescriptor()` while all descriptors can be obtained using `Object.getOwnPropertyDescriptors`

 Flags can be changed using `Object.defineProperty()` or `Object.defineProperties()`